This piece was originally published on June 22, 2020, and was updated on August 19, 2022.

 What is home equity?

 Your home equity is the amount of personal equity, or wealth, that you hold in your home.
-You can calculate home equity by taking the current market value of your home, then subtracting any loans you have against the home, an outstanding mortgage for example.
+You can calculate home equity by taking the current market value of your home, then subtracting any loans you have against the home, such as an outstanding mortgage.
 If you don’t have any loans against your home, then your home equity is equal to the full market value of your home.

 Home equity is a useful indicator of the distribution of your wealth, but it’s most often used when it comes to borrowing money.
 Home equity is an asset that you can borrow against by using a home equity loan, like a second mortgage or a home equity line of credit (HELOC).
 We’ve covered home equity loans in more detail below.